hbedros/data607_prj3/README.md

 - **Running the Code**:
   1. Once the data is migrated to the Amazon RDS database, utilize MySQL for any necessary database-related queries.
   2. For detailed data analysis and visualization, run your R scripts.

+- **Analysis**
+- Overview: Performed an in-depth examination of the Data Science job market dataset, focusing on the most frequently mentioned qualifications in job postings.
+Aimed to uncover patterns and insights regarding the skills that are highly valued in the industry.
+- Objective of Analysis: Identify skills in high demand for popular job listings, by determining the frequency of the skills as they appear on the job postings.
+- Methodology:
+  1. Data Preparation and Filtering: Loaded the LinkedIn job postings dataset for 2023.Filtered data to focus on data science roles containing the term "Data" in the title.
+  2. Extracting Skills from Job Descriptions: Matched and extracted skills mentioned in job descriptions using a defined list.
+  3. Identifying Highly Viewed Job Postings: Calculated the 75th percentile of views,  defining it as q75.
+Selected job postings with views greater than or equal to q75, creating the many_views subset.
+  4. Counting and Ranking Skills: Tokenized the extracted skills using the tidytext library.
+Counted the frequency of each skill and ranked them in descending order.
+  5. For All Data Science Job Postings: Similarly, tokenized the extracted skills for all data science job postings, counted the frequency of each skill, and ranked them in descending order to identify the skills most commonly mentioned across all data science roles.
+  6.Created visuals to compare graphs to identified if the distribution of counts for words were uniform ; this would meaning there would  not a differences in one type of skill set versus another type.

+## Conclusion and Next Steps
+- **Summary**: Recap the main findings and their implications.

+The most viewed skills for higher end salary data science jobs are soft skills that mostly consist of soft skills such as  understanding, and communication,  then followed by  integrity and evaluation .A few notable skills that are technical like SQL that ranked high.
+We see in the size differences in the word cloud indicating a difference in importance, and it is validated in the bar graphs and histograms  that the frequency of each word is not uniform.
+However a a little over 50% of the words had a count less than 20.
+The graph is not valida for us to perform a Poisson regression test.

+- **Recommendations**:
+A larger sample size that cross analyzes the count of each word with the average salary for all the jobs that contained that skill would be interesting.
+However, a more simpler version would just be getting a bigger sample size and cross-analyzing for low level positions vs high level positions.
+We could probably run a Chi-Square test and see if there are observed differences for skills needed for low level positions vs more experienced/high level positions.
+In terms of the field of data science, the graphs suggest that there is a desire for growth [within companies] and overall for self improvement.
+Passing down knowledge in a field that’s very creative would require more than just basic memory skill.Data science is not a one-track field.
+We conclude that training  or classes in social psychology would help current and upcoming scientists  gain and refine skill needed to working environment and collaborative projects

+- **Future Work**:
+As mentioned above, To better identify what skills are needed in Data science jobs and see how they are distributed, we could cross analyze the count[frequency] select skills to see if there is a difference based on positions that require more experience/ at a higher level vs low experience position.